 One of the most stressful parts of teaching ELA is standardized test prep.
-Preparing students to succeed on a standardized test is frustrating on many levels.
+Preparing students to succeed on a standardized test can be frustrating on many levels.
 Still, teachers as a whole have resolve, passion, and tenacity.
 We are determined to help our students succeed by preparing them – and well! – in advance.
-ELA test prep is a beast, but when we collaborate and share ideas with other educators, we can find strategies that make it more manageable, more meaningful, and less daunting.
-If you’re heading into test prep season, read on, and take heart.
+ELA test prep is not something we can cram in last minute.
+But, we can set students up for success during the window before testing begins.
 These strategies can help.

 1. GET ORGANIZED

 The key to test prep for my students has always been to help them get organized with their studying and their exam schedule.
 One of the first things I do is print out a blank calendar for the month of their exams.
 (Easy to find blank calendars online.)
 As a class, we fill in the calendar with important school and exam dates… and then collaboratively we develop a study schedule.

 Actually going through the process of writing out a study plan and reviewing study tips and tricks helps to put my students at ease.
 Once my students see their plan written out on paper, it seems to alleviate some of their stress, and they can then get down to studying.
 As the exam date approaches, I make sure to check in with my students and ensure that they’re sticking to their study plan.

 Here’s a FREE study strategy activity that can be used with ANY subject.
 (Addie Williams)